MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 ```

-The `:not()` will set dashed borders which are in orange color to images that don't have `alt` attribute.
+The `:not()` will set orange-colored dashed borders to the images that don't have the `alt` attribute.

 ```css